shaneholloman/three-geospatial/packages/atmosphere/WEBGPU.md

 raymarchScattering = true
 ```

-Whether to raymarch inscattered light between the camera and scene objects instead of computing it from LUT lookups.
+Whether to raymarch scattered light between the camera and scene objects instead of computing it from LUT lookups.

 > [!TIP]
 > Enabling this option might slightly increase computational cost depending on the device, but in general it is recommended to keep it enabled.
 Consider disabling it when the render output requires temporal stability, such as when temporal antialiasing cannot be used, because raymarching uses STBN which introduces temporal noise to reduce aliasing along the rays.